 Pikachu and the TCG

 Everyone's favorite yellow mouse, Pikachu, has long served as Pokemon's electrifying mascot.
 As such, in addition to more conventional cards, the electric mouse stars in several truly bizarre depictions.
-Some are exceptionally strong, some are weird, and some are really, really weird.
+These rare and valued cards range from strong to weird to really, really weird.

 Most of these rodents are banned in tournament play; they're really just for fun.
 Let's get to it and examine the six craziest hijinks of Pikachu trading cards!